Is social media crippling our face to face socialising skills?

-Having written my first book in a series, I decided that I wanted to immerse myself once again into this topic of socialising.
+Having written my first book, I have decided that I want to immerse myself once again into this topic of socialising.

 So let’s take a look at what’s going on with socialising.

 The difference between social media and face to face socialising has been studied by many psychologists overs the years.

 A study carried out by Sanfey et al (2003) analysed the brain processes behind recipients’ responses to unfair offers.